 - 4.3.1.
 The global pandemic has seen a significant change in the patterns of working, shopping, and travel.
 The enforced lockdown meant most people were not going out.
-Working from home and online shopping became the norm for most households.
+Working from home and online shopping became the new normal for most households.
 This in turn saw a sudden change to long-established parking patterns.
 On-street commuter parking largely abated.
 Residential parking spaces became harder to find when the majority of residents were working from home and residential vehicles did not move from day to day. - 4.3.2.
 In mid-July 2021, the last of the Covid-19 lockdown measures were removed in England.
-While the population gets used to the freedom to move about, it is unclear if this will result in travel and parking patterns returning to pre-pandemic levels.
-It is predicted that the UK economy will grow significantly and at a rate not seen since 1948 which could indicate more vehicle movements, but it is also predicted that working from home is here to stay and will remain a preferred option for at least part of the week going forward.
+While the population gets used to the freedom to move about once more, it is unclear if this will result in travel and parking patterns returning to pre-pandemic levels.
+It is predicted that working from home is here to stay and will remain a preferred option for at least part of the working week going forward.
 Similarly, the convenience of on-line shopping and household delivery of purchases is here to stay in some form or another.
+In 2022 the cost-of-living crisis with rising energy prices is impacting households, with choices being made about energy consumption (including vehicle use).
 It is too soon to gauge if parking patterns will return to pre-Covid-19 numbers or normalised parking demand will be at a reduced capacity. - 4.3.3.
 Providing a flexible approach to parking provision and control will be essential going forward as we cannot assume that post-pandemic parking patterns and growth will replicate those pre-2020.
-We propose that any parking schemes that

-- were previously approved but not implemented will be put on hold for 12 months to enable a review of the parking stress/demand to take place over the period; this will include all pending schemes and changes to existing unless there are high safety issues or formal consultation has already began.
-If there is evidence of ongoing parking stress after the 12 month review the scheme will be implemented, if not, the scheme will not be implemented until such time that parking stress/demand returns to pre-Covid levels. - 4.3.4.
+We propose that any parking schemes that were previously approved but not implemented will be put on hold for 12 months to enable a review of the parking stress/demand to take place over the period; this will include all pending schemes and changes to existing unless there are high safety issues.
+If there is evidence of ongoing parking stress after the 12 months review the scheme will be implemented, if not, the scheme will not be implemented until such time that parking stress/demand returns to pre-Covid levels. - 4.3.4.
 Existing commuter parking schemes may also need revision if commuters do not return to previous numbers.
 Resident parking areas may suffer from greater stress from residents themselves and measures to limit the number of permits per household may be an option.
 We propose to review all parking zones over the next six years to establish if they remain fit for purpose.

-4.4 Business recovery
+4.4.
+Business recovery